Nissan Leaf interior & comfort

 Equipment, options & accessories

-The Nissan Leaf range includes four trim levels: Visia, Acenta, N-Connecta and Tekna.
+The Nissan Leaf range includes three trim levels: Acenta, N-Connecta and Tekna.

-The Visia offers a seven-inch TFT screen, air-conditioning, automatic wipers, headlights and cruise control with a speed limiter.
-However, with alloy wheels, a faster-acting heater, adaptive cruise control, a parking camera and the Nissan Connect EV 7 infotainment system, the Acenta trim is the real jumping-off point.
+Acenta offers a seven-inch TFT screen, air-conditioning, automatic wipers, headlights and cruise control with a speed limiter, along with alloy wheels, adaptive cruise control, a parking camera and the Nissan Connect EV 7 infotainment system.

 From there, the N-Connecta adds larger alloy wheels, folding mirrors, part-synthetic leather seats and Nissan’s Intelligent Around View Monitor, which includes various object detection and driver drowsiness warning functions.